ropensci/jqr/cran-comments.md

 ---

-This version upates the `jq` version and includes the mandatory addition of R_registerRoutines and R_useDynamicSymbols for packages with compiled code.
+This version unbundles `jq` as `libjq` library and headers are now available on all major platforms, and includes the mandatory addition of R_registerRoutines and R_useDynamicSymbols for packages with compiled code.